 Our online application form will ask for your complete academic record, work experience, extra-curricular activities, positions of responsibility and a covering letter.

-Should your application meet our criteria, you'll be sent links to an online situational judgment test and an online verbal reasoning test.
+Should your application meet our criteria, you'll be sent links to an online test.

 Upon successful completion of both online tests, you'll be invited to a video interview, to respond to pre-recorded questions.

 Our assessment centre consists of a group exercise, a Partner interview based on a case study and an Associate interview.
 We also provide lunch with our Trainees to help settle any nerves and break up the day.

 If you're successful you'll receive an offer (either for a place on our Vacation Scheme or for a Training Contract, depending on the programme you've applied for).
 You'll have access to the Graduate Recruitment & Development team if you need any support in making your decision.

 Please note that our recruitment process is based on a contextualised system.
 This enables us to recruit the best people from all kinds of backgrounds, and help us understand your achievements in the context in which they were gained.
 So, if you show real potential, but don’t quite meet our selection criteria, you will still be considered.
 We will also take into consideration any mitigating circumstances related to a disability or long term health condition.

-We want every applicant to be at their best during their interviews, so here are a few tips to help:
+We want every applicant to be at their best during our process, so here are a few tips to help: